foxwithahdie/pygameRhythmGame/README.md

 Current Status: Complete restart

 To Do:
-- [ ] Find a better way to iterate over the list of key sprites?
+- [ ] Create a function for key padding and lane offset
-- [ ] Look over old functions to find either better ways to optimize / not require them OR better ways to implement them if they are required
+- [ ] Start implementing sliders and settings
-- [ ] Build on Key Spacing.
-Requires a multiplier to increase the spacing and move everything back into its original space (decrease multiplier as well).
+- [ ] Song menu